brokenkernel/blog/content/posts/Second-Language-Acquisition.md

 # How do we acquire language?

 By understanding messages.
 When we understand what people tell us in a low anxiety environment.
-This is called "comprehensible input"
+This is called "comprehensible input".
+It can be both listening and reading.

 # What helps?